 - develop your networking and research skills specific to your occupation and industry

 - prepare for job interviews

 - identify additional training that may skill you for work

 - identify other agencies and services that may be able to assist you.

-The Skills for All Infoline or Infocentre can help you with more information about the assistance available.
+The Skills and Employment Infoline or Infocentre can help you with more information about the assistance available.